 Learn more about aligned autonomy on Dixons OpenSource

 Our talent is our most valuable resource, where nearly 80% of our budget is invested.
-We deploy our most vital people must be in roles where they can create significant value; we free our people from bureaucratic structures; and we afford our people the training and opportunities to expand their skills.
+We deploy our most vital people in roles where they can create significant value; we free our people from bureaucratic structures; and we afford our people the training and opportunities to expand their skills.

-We see talent not as innate, but as is unleashed, grown and developed.
+We see talent not as innate, but as unleashed, grown and developed.
 People have ‘inherent growth tendencies’, the drive to be better tomorrow than today.
 We believe that kind, helpful and honest feedback is a gift.
 As leaders we want our staff to be intrinsically motivated, cultivating self-determination through our three drivers: Mastery, Autonomy and Purpose.